On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 "And why do you always wear a red racing suit?
 Is it your lucky color?"

 This is Michael Schumacher's first impact with the Chinese press, which, with a naive eye and without prejudice, is more interested in the folkloric aspects than in the technical aspects of Formula 1, which will make its debut in Shanghai.
-A megalopolis of over 15.000.000 people who used to ride bikes until a couple of decades ago is experiencing mass motorization without having any automotive tradition.
+A megalopolis of over 15,000,000 people who used to ride bikes until a couple of decades ago is experiencing mass motorization without having any automotive tradition.
 This is why Europe is trying to export its car culture and is using Formula 1 as a means of communication.
-The most acclaimed idols here are also the Scuderia Ferrari and Michael Schumacher, who hears his name being mispronounced.
+The most acclaimed idols here are also Scuderia Ferrari and Michael Schumacher, who hears his name being mispronounced.

 "Mister Schumaco, do you know that the red color, in China, together with yellow, is the imperial color?"